 DPL Steel Buildings are now a construction partner of ours, after successfully working together for some time now, and kindly posted this review on our social media.

 Meet Our Land Contamination Consultants

-Louis BSc (Hons) - Following his studies on Environmental Science at the University of Nottingham, Louis now oversees the vast majority of our land contamination investigation projects and has experience in soil sampling and analysis.
-In depth research for site and analytical reports are his speciality and he believes that helping clients avoid penalties whilst simultaneously protecting the environment is a true "win-win" situation.
+Louis BSc (Hons) - Following his studies on Environmental Science at the University of Nottingham, Louis now oversees all of our land contamination investigation projects and has experience in soil sampling and analysis.
+In-depth research for site and analytical reports are his speciality and he believes that helping clients avoid penalties whilst simultaneously protecting the environment is a true "win-win" situation.